Newsletters & Reports

 P = Personal Intention, S = Sick, B = Birthday F = Founders Mass D = Doctor, P = Priest, R = Religious

-Please pray for the following, the anniversary of whose deaths occur at this time: Jack Francis Holden, Agnes Holden, John Holden and Kathleen Riding.
+Please pray for the following, the anniversary of whose deaths occur at this time: James Wells, John Wilcock, Ann Earnshaw, Graham Young, Tom Ashley, Henry Wilkinson, Mary Wilkinson.
+Eliza Brown, Fr Ronald Hull SJ, Fr Edmund Willoughby SJ, and Margaret Wilson.
 May they rest in the peace of the Lord.

 Readings at Mass